-Get kids to learn essential concepts through safe science experiments.
+Get kids busy learning essential concepts through safe science experiments.
 You can choose subjects like chemistry, physics, the human body, planets, etc. Check out this kit of science experiments with almost 100 options.

 Play dress up

 Young girls and boys will love this one!
 You can encourage them to give each other makeovers.
-Grab some fabrics and have kids create innovative costumes.
+Grab some fabrics and have the kids busy creating innovative costumes.
 You can also set up a ‘fashion show.’

 Set up a play